hasura/graphql-engine/docs/graphql/manual/mutations/update.rst

   - At least any one of ``_set``, ``_inc`` operators or the jsonb operators ``_append``, ``_prepend``, ``_delete_key``,
     ``_delete_elem``, ``_delete_at_path`` is required.
   - If a table is not in the ``public`` Postgres schema, the update mutation field will be of the format ``update_<schema_name>_<table_name>``.

-  - The auto-generated schema type ``article_mutation_response`` is for the case when the table has at least one primary key or one unique constraint with not null columns.
-Please see the :ref:`API reference <update_syntax>` for the generated type when this is not the case (*relationship/nested data is not available in returning*).
+  - To fetch nested objects using relationships in the mutation response, the table needs to have either a primary key or a unique constraint with not null columns.

 Update based on an object's fields
 ----------------------------------